 Here is a list of few setbacks which have made us stronger than ever and more persistent about achieving the goal, which we defined.

-Related Article: Building Rocketfood: Behind The Scenes [Part 3]
+Related Article: Building rocketfood: Getting The Right Team [Part IV]

 While doing our research(online), we had an estimate of everything, right from real estate prices to price of onion.
 Once we started our offline research and taking quotes from vendors, we realized, we were living in fool’s paradise e.g. actual rent which we ended up paying is 3x the amount we had estimated.
 Our expectation was beaten by the reality, like it was the semifinals of WC 2014 between Brazil & Germany.
 That’s when we understood entrepreneurship is not just about dreaming but about hustling — Go out, run in the sun, ask for multiple quotes and never ever estimate without actual data.